the-anylogic-company/Alpyne/README.md

 Currently, this library released as a **public beta** (so please excuse any rough edges).
 If you have problems or bugs, please file them in the `Issues` tab.
 For general talk or questions, there's the `Discussions` tab.

-**UPDATE (Oct 2023):** An overhaul to the backend is currently an active WIP.
-Estimated release is EOY (likely sooner though).

 Full documentation (with background information, getting started guide, and class docs) can be found @ https://t-wolfeadam.github.io/Alpyne

 All contributions, including new or improved example models and training scripts, are thoroughly welcomed!

 Installation
 ------------
-Alpyne supports Python 3.10+ and requirements the latest version of AnyLogic.
+Alpyne supports Python 3.10+ and requirements the latest version of AnyLogic (as of Mar 2024: v8.8.6).

 To install this library with its base minimum components, use ``pip install anylogic-alpyne``